First Medical Treatment After an Accident

 An example of what not to do:

 You are involved in a car accident, and it’s not your fault.
-You think you feel “fine” and decide not to go to the hospital or urgent care.
-You wake up the next day feeling “fine” and decide not to go to a doctor or chiropractor.
-After a few more days or weeks, you begin to feel pain in your neck and lower back; but you didn’t do anything to hurt yourself.
+You think you feel “fine” and decide not to go to the hospital or an urgent care.
+You wake up the next day, feeling “fine”, and decide not to go to a doctor or chiropractor.
+After a few more day or weeks, you begin to feel pain in your neck and lower back; but you didn’t do anything to hurt yourself.
 Finally, you go to see a doctor who diagnoses you with multiple soft tissue injuries that were apparently caused by the accident.
-You decide to submit a claim for compensation to the at-fault driver’s insurance company.
+You decide to submit a claim for compensation to the insurance company of the at-fault driver.
 Unfortunately, you may have jeopardized your case by waiting so long to seek medical treatment.

 • Numbness in arms and hands are also symptoms of whiplash.

-• Headaches, and impaired thinking, vision, or hearing problems indicate a brain injury.
+• Headaches, impaired thinking, vision or hearing problems indicative of a brain injury.

 The Importance of Complete Medical Records

-After submitting your personal injury claim, the at-fault party’s insurance company will review your medical records.
+Following the submission of your personal injury claim, your medical records will be reviewed by the at-fault party’s insurance company.
 Although you generally can trust your doctor to make a complete record, it is also a good idea for you to ask to review the record yourself to be sure that nothing you said or reported was left out.

 The Insurance Company’s 72-Hour Rule